Where are they now: the status of Canada’s major pipelines

 Kinder Morgan proposed the twin pipeline expansion in 2013 with approximately 980 kilometres of new pipeline from Alberta to the West Coast.
 In May 2016, the NEB approved the pipeline with 157 conditions.
 There has been major opposition to the pipeline from the City of Vancouver, but on November 29, Ottawa gave the project the green light.
 Trudeau says the pipeline is “a major win for Canadian workers, Canadian families and the Canadian economy.”
 According to Trudeau, the pipelines “meets the strictest environmental standards and fits with the national climate plan.”
 With the approval comes 157 binding conditions set out by the NEB.
 On Jan.
 11, 2017 the B.C. government announced its approval of the expansion, subject to 37 conditions.
 Kinder Morgan has agreed to contribute up to $1 billion over the next 20 years to the BC Clean Communities Program.
 Premier Rachel Notley welcomed the decision, calling it an important step forward in the pipeline’s completion.
 “We are now closer than ever to breaking Alberta’s landlock and fixing a problem that has dogged our province for decades.”

 TransCanada’s 4,500 kilometre Energy East pipeline would transport 1.1 million barrels of oil per day from Hardisty, Alberta to Saint John, N.B.
 It was first proposed in 2013, and TransCanada applied for NEB approval in 2014.
 In August 2016, public hearings began in Montreal, but were quickly postponed due to “violent disruptions” from protesters.
 It was also found that two members met with Quebec Premier Jean Charest, who was then a consultant for TransCanada.
 Following the controversy, the panel members stepped down, to “preserve the integrity” of the pipeline’s review.
 On January 10, 2017, the NEB officially appointed three new members to the panel: Don Ferguson, a former senior civil servant in New Brunswick, Carole Malo, a former vice-president at SNC-Lavalin and Marc Paquin, a Quebec-based lawyer focused on environmental law.
+On January 27, 2017, the NEB announced the new hearing panel voided all decisions made by the previous panel, and the review would begin from scratch.
 If Energy East is approved, TransCanada says the goal is to ship oil by 2021.

 TransCanada proposed the 1,897-kilometre-long crude oil pipeline back in 2008.
 Keystone XL was to begin in Hardisty, Alberta, and extend to Steele City, Nebraska.
 After seven years and 17,000 pages of scientific analysis, on November 6, 2015, President Barack Obama denied the pipeline project.
 On January 6, 2016, TransCanada announced it would challenge Obama’s denial and took legal action under the North American Free Trade Agreement.
 TransCanada says the denial reflected “unprecedented assertion of presidential power and it intruded on the power of the United States congress.”
 TransCanada is seeking more than $15 billion in damages.